Learn how to start a travel blog and how to make money online…

 This is very exciting and I am beyond stoked for the future – I truly believe that I can make a couple of million by the time I’m 32, help my parents retire and then drop off the map to start my hippy commune in a magical forest…

 Whatever your aspirations are, being your own boss is the best way to get there.

 In short, starting a travel blog was the best decision I ever made.

 It changed my life, and it can do the same for you.
 Still not convinced?
 Check out my post on 10 Reasons You Should Start a Blog.

 Now, let’s cut the shit…

 Starting a travel blog has worked out for me but that doesn’t mean it’s easy and you can forget about the idea of working with a cocktail in one hand from the beach.
-That is the most cliche, overused and inaccurate portrayal of what travel blogging is actually about.
+That is the most cliche, overused and inaccurate portrayal of it looks like if you actually start a travel blog.